rthaut/YouTubePopoutPlayer/README.md

 ### Opening the Popout Player

-**While viewing any YouTube video**, whether directly [YouTube](https://www.youtube.com), or embedded on any other website, you can use any of the following methods to open the Popout Player for the current video/playlist:
+**While viewing any YouTube video**, whether directly [YouTube](https://www.youtube.com), or embedded on any other website, you can use any of the following methods to open the popout player for the current video/playlist:

 * Right-click on the video and click the "Popout Player" option (at the bottom of the menu that is displayed)
-* Click the Popout Player icon (a square with a smaller square coming out of the top right corner), which can be found in the lower right corner of the video (by the settings and fullscreen icons)
+* Click the popout player icon (a square with a smaller square coming out of the top right corner), which can be found in the lower right corner of the video (by the settings and fullscreen icons)
 * Use the keyboard shortcut (default <kbd>Ctrl</kbd> + <kbd>Up Arrow</kbd> )

 ### Configuring YouTube Popout Player Options